A wrongful death claim allows surviving family members to hold the at-fault party legally accountable in a civil court case.

 Many different circumstances can be considered a wrongful death.
 Your loved one may have been killed in a car accident that was not their fault.
 In that case, the other driver, auto parts manufacturer, or even the local government may be held liable if there was a defect in the road or a traffic signal was not working properly.

 Your family member may have suffered a slip and fall on someone else’s property and passed away as a result of their injuries.
-If you can prove the following, you may have the basis of a wrongful death claim:
+If you can prove the following, you may have the basis for an Atlanta wrongful death claim:

-- Your loved one’s injuries and/or passing resulted in financial losses for you.
+- Your loved one’s injuries and/or passing resulted in damages for you.

 If your loved one passed away following a botched medical procedure and you can prove it was due to the doctor’s negligence, you may have a claim for wrongful death.
 Wrongful death cases can be complex and difficult to navigate on your own.
 This is where a personal injury attorney can help by gathering the evidence and facts needed to build a strong case on your loved one’s behalf.